 “It was in the spring of 1999 that I decided to move into an apartment in Minneapolis,” she explains.
 “I got along well with the roommates, we did a lot of activities and things together.
 I felt like my life was heading in the direction that I wanted it to.”

 Shortly thereafter, Jodi had lost her job teaching kids how to drive because of a back injury, but she didn’t let it hold her back.
 She quickly got another job and her future was looking bright.

 Doctors Suspect Pneumonia

-Later that year, in October, Jodi went to the ER because she was experiencing weakness, fever and trouble breathing.
+Later that year, in October, Jodi went to the emergency room because she was experiencing weakness, fever and trouble breathing.
 The doctors told her she had pneumonia.
-All of her symptoms were identical to those of a person with pneumonia, but unfortunately, they were also the same symptoms of something much more harmful.
+All of her symptoms were identical to those of a person with pneumonia, but unfortunately, they were also the same symptoms of something much worse.

 “After I had completed the antibiotics, I was feeling better, but a couple of weeks later I got sick again,” said Jodi.
 Her symptoms had come back, this time with chest pains.
 “This time I went to my primary care physician, and he said I had pneumonia again.”

 The condition that Jodi’s doctors had pegged as pneumonia was actually pleural mesothelioma.